 - Created Saturday, November 28, 2015 11:09 AM

 General Workshop Information

-Some of our past participants now hold or have held positions such as Berkeley Symphony Music Director, El Paso Symphony Orchestra, Norwalk Symphony Music DIrector, Amarillo Symphony Music Director, National Symphony Assistant Conductor, Santa Cruz Symphony Orchestra Music Director, Kansas Symphony Assistant Conductor, Arkansas Symphony Assistant Conductor, and many more.
-Our past participants have also been accepted into the most prestigious conducting programs in the world including at The Juilliard School, the Curtis Institute of Music, the Peabody Institute, Rice University, Univerity of Illinois, University of Michigan, Cincinnati Conservatory of Music, New England Conservatory, and many more.
+Some of our past participants now hold or have held positions such as Berkeley Symphony Music Director, El Paso Symphony Orchestra, Philadelphia Orchestra, Charleston Symphony Orchestra, Dallas Symphony Orchestra, Minnesota Orchestra, Detroit Symphony Orchestra, Utah Symphony Associate Conductor, Norwalk Symphony Music DIrector, Amarillo Symphony Music Director, National Symphony Assistant Conductor, Santa Cruz Symphony Orchestra Music Director, Buffalo Symphony Associate Conductor, Kansas Symphony Assistant Conductor, Arkansas Symphony Assistant Conductor, and many more.
+Our past participants have also been accepted into the most prestigious conducting programs in the world including at The Juilliard School, the Curtis Institute of Music, the Peabody Institute, Rice University, University of Illinois, University of Michigan, Cincinnati Conservatory of Music, New England Conservatory, and many more.